Youth Aid Panel

 Following completion of the interview process, the Juvenile Probation Department shares the assessment information with the Youth Aid Panel Volunteers and assists in monitoring the juvenile’s progress with all Youth Aid Panel requirements.

 If the juvenile is determined eligible, the juvenile will then come before a panel of trained volunteers from the community.
-Based on the actions of the juvenile, the panel, the offender and his or her parents work together to build a contract that calls for accountability to both the victim and the community, also repairs the damage done to the victim and meets the treatment needs of the juvenile.
+Based on the actions of the juvenile, the panel, the offender and their parents work together to build a contract that calls for accountability to both the victim and the community, also repairs the damage done to the victim and meets the treatment needs of the juvenile.

 Resolutions may include research on the crime committed with an essay explaining the impact, letter of apology to the victim and the offender’s parents, community service, restitution, an alcohol awareness class, a retail theft class, a drug and alcohol evaluation or participation in appropriate counseling services.
 Panelists are encouraged to be creative and tailor the resolution to the offense and the juvenile.